matsim-org/jekyll-website/javadoc.md

 <!-- !!
 IMPORTANT: Leave contribs that were removed in place, but phase out the link to the javadoc.
 Give link to external repo if available. !! -->

-# Documentation
+# Javadoc documentation

-The following documentations are available.
+The documentation shown here is deprecated.

-Please note that we do not publish API docs for MATSim 13.0 or newer here.
+The recommended way to obtain information about extensions now is to visit [our extensions webpage](https://matsim.org/extensions).
+For contribs, see https://github.com/matsim-org/matsim-libs/tree/master/contribs and click into the respective contrib to view the respective `README.md`, which should give further information.

-If you really need them, you can download the corresponding javadocs-jar from our [Maven repository](https://repo.matsim.org/#browse/browse:matsim:org%2Fmatsim).
+If you really need the javadocs, you can download the corresponding javadocs-jar from our [Maven repository](https://repo.matsim.org/#browse/browse:matsim:org%2Fmatsim).

 <table border="0" cellpadding="1" cellspacing="1" class="table table-hover table-condensed" style="width:100%;">